Well Plan Trekking Pvt. Ltd.

 Cost Details

-THE PACKAGE INCLUDES THE FOLLOWING SERVICE
+THE PACKAGE INCLUDES THE FOLLOWING SERVICES

 • Airport pickups and drops in a private vehicle

-• 2 Night Kathmandu Hotel accommodation with breakfast (3-star Hotel)
+• 2-night Kathmandu Hotel accommodation with breakfast (3-star Hotel)

 • Pre-trek briefing

-• Meals on full board ( Breakfast, Lunch, and Dinner ) with 3 times tea/coffee during the trek
+• Meals on full board ( Breakfast, Lunch, and Dinner )

 • Fresh fruits after every dinner

-• All ground transportation on a comfortable private vehicle as per the itinerary
+• All ground transportation will be in a comfortable private vehicle as per the itinerary

 • 1 well-experienced English-speaking assistant guide if the group size exceeds 5+ persons